 If available, the 16-digit ORCID of the author(s)

-Please provide a structured (Background, Methodology, Results, Conclusion) abstract of up to 250 words.
-Methods section should be replaced by “Case Presentation” for case reports.
+Please provide a structured (Background, Methods, Results, Conclusion) abstract of up to 250 words.
+Methods and Results section should be replaced by “Case Presentation” for case reports.
 The abstract should not contain any undefined abbreviations or unspecified references.
+Review articles may have an unstructured abstract.

 Please provide 4 to 6 keywords which can be used for indexing purposes.
 For case reports; the word ‘case report’ should be added in keywords.